Top-ranked recipe named "Texas-Style Chicken Fried Steak with Cream Gravy"

 Try this Texas-Style Chicken Fried Steak with Cream Gravy recipe, or contribute your own.
-"Main Dish" and "Milk" are two of the tags cooks chose for Texas-Style Chicken Fried Steak with Cream Gravy.
+"Main Dish" and "Milk" are two tags used to describe Texas-Style Chicken Fried Steak with Cream Gravy.

 "My husband LOVED IT!!!
 Had cheddar biscuits and sunny side up eggs with it, and he dumped the country gravy over everything & ate to his heart's content :) I KNOW he liked it when he packed up the leftovers right away for his lunch tomorrow!
 It's a winner & will be in the rotation from now on."- NormaMegee